wuxingyu-ai/wuxingyu-ai.github.io/_pages/about.md

 - The 29th International Conference on Artificial Intelligence and Statistics (AISTATS'26)
 - The 43th International Conference on Machine Learning (ICML'26)
 - The 35th ACM International Conference on Multimedia (ACM MM'26)
+- The 2026 Conference on Empirical Methods in Natural Language Processing (EMNLP'26)

 #### Journal Invited Reviewer
 - IEEE Transactions on Knowledge and Data Engineering (TKDE, IEEE)